-Proposals are welcome from academic, government and industry-based investigators.
+Proposals are welcome from academic, government and industry-based investigators throughout the year.
 Funding will vary based on the type and scope of the trial.

 For more information about the ITN's portfolio of clinical trials, please visit www.immunetolerance.org.